Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 By the time Adam helped his buddies to their feet it was almost as if the brutality they’d just undergone had been merely a convincing act.
 He hugged them both around the shoulders then twitched his head in Gabe’s direction.

-“Guys, can I have a moment with dad?”
+"Guys, can I have a moment with dad?"

-Burgess nodded, “Sure thing hoss.
-We’ll be upstairs, ‘kay?”
+Burgess nodded, "Sure thing hoss.
+We’ll be upstairs, ‘kay?"

-“Okay.
+"Okay.
 There’s steaks in the fridge, Firth.
-I bought exactly what you told me.”
+I bought exactly what you told me."

 Firth gave him a cracking friendly blow on the shoulder, a gesture that contained no trace of ill will.
-“Good boy!
-I’ll go make ‘em right now.”
+"Good boy!
+I’ll go make ‘em right now."

-“Okay!
-See you two in a bit.”
+"Okay!
+See you two in a bit."
 They thumped off towards the stairs.
 They did that in private, Gabe noticed - out in public, around people who weren’t *’in’* on their situation, they were cat-footed and light.
 Cautious, even.
 Here and now, though, they relaxed and let themselves thud and stomp like the weighty creatures they really were.

 Adam turned his attention back to Gabe, and every fatherly instinct Gabe had instantly fired up.
 Adam looked…vulnerable.
 Like he’d not seen the boy in *years.* Not even the breakup had hurt him like what he was seeing right now.

-“…Dad?”
+"…Dad?"

 Gabe heaved himself up out of his chair and hobbled across the room as fast as he dared, slammed into Adam and hugged.
 It was much like trying to reassure a hot, sweaty wall.
 Adam paused, then wrapped those huge arms around and squeezed with *almost* dangerous force.
 It was a big, powerful, desperate hug, and Gabe sensed his son needed it.
 So he hugged back, as best he could.

 Something blindingly obvious dawned on him.
-“You’re taller than me.
-I never really noticed.”
+"You’re taller than me.
+I never really noticed."

 Adam laughed something that sounded like it had a sob waiting on the edge.
-“I’ve been taller than you for a while now!”
+"I’ve been taller than you for a while now!"

-“How tall are you?”
+"How tall are you?"

-“Five-foot-eleven.”
+"Five-foot-eleven."

-“*¡Órale!* You’re six inches taller than me!
-When did that happen?”
+"*¡Órale!* You’re six inches taller than me!
+When did that happen?"

 Adam chuckled and squeezed a little tighter, which made it hard to breathe but it felt good anyway.
 Gabe rested his head against Adam’s chest, and they nuzzled like they were just a father and his little boy, alone in the world and content.

 Gabe pulled back and looked up at the broad, heavy-jawed, handsome face of his son. *Where did he get those looks?* It was a very different face to his own, which was narrower and more refined, but still…Adam was there, hiding behind the exaggerated features.

-“And you’re still you.”
+"And you’re still you."

 Adam grinned and relaxed a little.
-“I’ve always been me, dad.”
+"I’ve always been me, dad."

 Gabe nodded, then gestured back toward his wheelchair, and leaned on Adam’s arm for support as he returned to it.
-“Don’t blame me for worrying.”
+"Don’t blame me for worrying."

-“Never.
+"Never.
 You’d be a crappy dad if you didn’t.
-But we’re here to talk about your worries anyway, so...”
+But we’re here to talk about your worries anyway, so..."

-“Right.
-And I have a big one.”
-Gabe grimaced as he sat back down in his wheelchair. “...You *enjoyed* that.”
+"Right.
+And I have a big one."
+Gabe grimaced as he sat back down in his wheelchair. "...You *enjoyed* that."

-Adam straightened up, considered him for a second, then spun across the room, grabbed a bench, lifted it casually into place opposite him and sat down. “...Yeah.”
+Adam straightened up, considered him for a second, then spun across the room, grabbed a bench, lifted it casually into place opposite him and sat down. "...Yeah."

-“That’s… different.
-I mean, you got into a few fights after we moved here, but I figured that was just ‘cause of… y’know, losing your mom, your friends, San Diego… You weren’t ever really a violent kid.”
+"That’s… different.
+I mean, you got into a few fights after we moved here, but I figured that was just ‘cause of… y’know, losing your mom, your friends, San Diego… You weren’t ever really a violent kid."

-“Yeah.”
+"Yeah."
 Adam agreed.
 He wiped thoughtfully at a bloodstain on his knuckle.

-“Is that the Crue-D?”
+"Is that the Crue-D?"

-“...I’m… pretty sure it ain’t,” Adam said at last.
-“I think it’s just me being so *big* now.
+"...I’m… pretty sure it ain’t," Adam said at last.
+"I think it’s just me being so *big* now.
 My testosterone levels are permanently fuckin’ sky-high ‘cuz of the Crude, and doing what I do…and, well, we kinda *like* beating on each other ‘cuz we’re the only people we CAN beat on like that.
-Nobody else could take it, right?”
+Nobody else could take it, right?"

 He gestured to the totality of himself.
-“Crude doesn’t give you anything for free, it just unlocks doors.
+"Crude doesn’t give you anything for free, it just unlocks doors.
 You still gotta push yourself through those doors, right?
 You still needed to do those cognitive rehab exercises, right?
 There’s nothing about me that’s because of the Crue-D, I did *all* of this to myself, and the Crude was just a… hell, it’s like the weights!
-Havin’ them’s not enough, I still have to *lift!* See?”
+Havin’ them’s not enough, I still have to *lift!* See?"

 Gabe gave Adam an appraising look.
-“I don’t buy it.
-You make it sound like this stuff has no side-effects at all.”
+"I don’t buy it.
+You make it sound like this stuff has no side-effects at all."

 Adam stood up and sighed.
-“It *doesn’t,* and that’s the problem.”
+"It *doesn’t,* and that’s the problem."

-“...Run that by me again.”
+"...Run that by me again."

-“…Okay.
-So what you saw today?”
+"…Okay.
+So what you saw today?"
 Adam gestured toward the stairs.
-“Both my bros are in a hell of a lotta pain right now, right?”
+"Both my bros are in a hell of a lotta pain right now, right?"

-“Yeah…”
+"Yeah…"

-“And they won’t be by the time we go upstairs, right?”
+"And they won’t be by the time we go upstairs, right?"

-“…I don’t follow—”
+"…I don’t follow—"

-“What we did today shoulda put them in the hospital.
+"What we did today shoulda put them in the hospital.
 Hell, as hard as *I* was lifting, that could honestly do things like kidney failure and lifetime injury.
-But for us…” He sat down again. “…that’s just Wednesday.”
+But for us…" He sat down again. "…that’s just Wednesday."

-“Just Wednesday.”
+"Just Wednesday."
 Gabe shook his head disbelievingly as he echoed the words.
-“But it doesn’t just stop with the muscles, does it?
-Otherwise you wouldn’t be dosing me up with it for cognitive rehab.”
+"But it doesn’t just stop with the muscles, does it?
+Otherwise you wouldn’t be dosing me up with it for cognitive rehab."

-“Nope!”
+"Nope!"
 Adam beamed.
-“And it’s working, ain’t it?”
+"And it’s working, ain’t it?"

-“...I feel sharper than I’ve been in years,” Gabe confessed.
+"...I feel sharper than I’ve been in years," Gabe confessed.

-“Works on literally anything.
+"Works on literally anything.
 If it’s a skill, if you can practice or train it?
 Crude’ll help.
 Read some challenging books, hit your rehab really hard…So long as you’re on it, there *are no consequences* for you to going balls-to-the-wall.
 The only thing that happens, no matter WHAT you do, is you get better.
-Now...Tell me that ain’t a problem.”
+Now...Tell me that ain’t a problem."

-“...Yeah.
-That’s a hell of a problem,” Gabe agreed.
-“I can just see some… some punk gangbanger getting their hands on this shit and not having your restraint.”
+"...Yeah.
+That’s a hell of a problem," Gabe agreed.
+"I can just see some… some punk gangbanger getting their hands on this shit and not having your restraint."

-“Yeah.
-I don’t know how we made SOR work, maybe it’s a happy accident...but it works for us.”
+"Yeah.
+I don’t know how we made SOR work, maybe it’s a happy accident...but it works for us."

-“So *definitely* no side effects at all?
-‘Cuz I’m gonna want grandkids someday and I know bodybuilders can get-”
+"So *definitely* no side effects at all?
+‘Cuz I’m gonna want grandkids someday and I know bodybuilders can get-"

-Adam threw back his head and groaned. “***Dad…!*** No!
-No. *Definitely* no problems there.”
+Adam threw back his head and groaned. "***Dad…!*** No!
+No. *Definitely* no problems there."
 He paused, then waggled his eyebrows like an especially cartoonish Groucho Marx.
-“Like I said, no matter WHAT you do, you get better.”
+"Like I said, no matter WHAT you do, you get better."

-Gabe snorted. “...Well, now I’m sold on this stuff.”
+Gabe snorted. "...Well, now I’m sold on this stuff."

-“Ooh?
-Am I gonna get a little half-sibling?”
+"Ooh?
+Am I gonna get a little half-sibling?"

 It was Gabe’s turn to groan.
-“You too?
-As if Jess dropping hints wasn’t enough…”
+"You too?
+As if Jess dropping hints wasn’t enough…"

-“That’s a yes, then?”
+"That’s a yes, then?"

-“...Yeah.
-Probably.”
+"...Yeah.
+Probably."

 Adam punched the air with an explosive thud and hugged him.
-“I love you, dad.”
+"I love you, dad."

-Gabe nodded, and did the best he could to return the hug. “...Love you too, *amigo*.
-Thanks for showing me this.”
+Gabe nodded, and did the best he could to return the hug. "...Love you too, *amigo*.
+Thanks for showing me this."

-“You’re okay?”
+"You’re okay?"

-“I understand better now.”
+"I understand better now."

 That, he reflected, was really all he could ask for.
 ___